Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

     ```

 1. The new peer can be started, setting the `peers` configuration to mirror the existing network.
-    If there are 3 existing nodes in the network, then the new nodes configuration will look like this:
+    If there are 3 existing nodes in the network, then the new nodes configuration will
+    look like the following:

     ```json
     {